induktio/thinker/Details.md

 25. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
 26. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
 27. Patch Stockpile Energy when it enabled double production if the base produces one item and then switches to Stockpile Energy on the same turn gaining additional credits.
 28. Patch Energy Market Crash event to reduce energy reserves only by 1/2 instead of 3/4.
-Optionally the event can also be disabled entirely (event_market_crash).
+The event can also be entirely disabled with skip_event option.
 29. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
 30. Remove drone revolt event due to issues with the original code.
 Sometimes this caused rioting player-owned bases to join other factions while this did not happen on AI factions.
 31. Patch captured base extra drone effect to last a variable time from 20 to 50 turns depending on the captured base size.
 The AI will also rename captured bases only after they are fully assimilated.